monek-ltd/Monek.Checkout.SDK/README.md

 # Monek.Checkout.SDK
-Monek Checkout (Checkout-Js) SDK, A new embedded checkout solution to display the checkout via Iframe on a merchants own domain
+Monek Checkout (aka checkout-js) is an embedded checkout you can drop into your site.
+It renders secure hosted fields for cards and an express surface (e.g. Apple Pay) inside sandboxed iframes, while you keep layout and styling control.

 This project is the **embedded checkout SDK** for Monek.
-It provides hosted fields and an express checkout flow (for example, Apple Pay).

 ---

+## Features
+- Hosted card fields (PAN/expiry/CVC inside an iframe)
+- Express checkout (Apple Pay)
+- 3-D Secure flow orchestration
+- Client completion hooks (onSuccess, onError, onCancel)
+- Theming via simple styling options and CSS variables

+Multiple builds: IIFE, UMD, ES Module
+---

-## ??
-Usage
+## Usage

 The SDK is built as a **library** with multiple output formats: